strongio/evolutionary-optimization/README.md

 We present `evolutionary-optimization`, an open-source toolset for derivative-free black-box optimization algorithms.
 It focuses on evolutionary algorithms, which is a subset of evolutionary computation utilized in the field of artificial intelligence.
 We can also refer them as generic population-based meta-heuristic optimization algorithms.

+Besides the software, this document provides a relatively thorough survey of derivative-free optimization algorithms.
+Obviously, we do not intend to include all black-box methods, instead, we aim to cover the best-standing representative in each algorithm family.
+For example, there exist many other swarm-based algorithms similar to PSO, such as Ant Colony Optimization, Bat Algorithm, and Bee Swarm Optimization.
+Our implementation of GA is also not the only version.
+There exist many variations with additional or different genetic manipulations of encoded solutions.

 In the experiment section, we see that non-population based algorithms can be preferable, especially in straightforward optimization problems, such as the high-dimension Sphere function.
 When the objective surface is rough, such as the Rastrigin function, we see that DEA seems preferable.
 We observe that a seemingly straightforward objective surface from the Rosenbrock function poses challenge, and GA outperforms other EA methods.
 We also had cases [18] where PSO outperforms the rest.

 <!--